ILLGrenoble/cameo/mkdocs/docs/control-the-apps.md

 What you do with this code is on your own.

-## Stop handler
+## How to request the termination of an app

+There are different ways to request the termination of an app that we explain here.

+First we have to clarify the difference between a *stop* and a *kill*.
+On one side, a *kill* is a system termination which is platform dependent: the CAMEO server will ask the system to terminate the app as quick as possible.
+On the other side, a *stop* will be nicely done if it is possible i.e. a final code will be executed to properly terminate the app.
+There are two ways to do it:

+* Define a stop executable as shown in [Configure a server](configure-a-server.md) usually used to send a signal to the app.
+This way is not portable.
+* Define a stop handler in the code of the app.

 We saw before that there was a difference between a *stop* and a *kill* request.
-The CAMEO server immediately stops the app for a *kill* request whereas in case of a *stop* request it sets the state *STOPPING* to the app.
-The app receives the *STOPPING* event and a stop handler is triggered if it has been registered allowing to properly terminate the app.
+The CAMEO server immediately stops the app for a *kill* request so that the app terminates its execution with the *KILLED* state.
+However in case of a *stop* request it first sets the state *STOPPING* to the app.
+The app receives the *STOPPING* event and a stop handler is triggered if it has been registered.

 The C++, Java and Python APIs support the stop handler.
 An example in C++:
 ```cpp